pocorall/hello-scaloid-sbt/README.markdown

 This will compile the project and generate an APK.

-For more command, refer to [Android SDK plugin for sbt](https://github.com/pfn/android-sdk-plugin).
+For more command, refer to [android-sdk-plugin for sbt](https://github.com/pfn/android-sdk-plugin).

 Tips for faster development iteration
 -------------------------------------